cxs-css/cxs/README.md

 const className = cxs({ color: 'tomato' })

-// Attach a style tag and CSSStyleSheet to the document cxs.attach()
+// Attach a style tag and CSSStyleSheet to the document
+// This is useful for manually controlling style insertion
+// when `options.autoAttach` is set to false. cxs.attach()

 // An array of cached CSS rules